UBC-MDS/introduction-machine-learning/chapters/en/module3.md

 <exercise id="3" title="Decision Tree Outcome">

 **True or False?**
-_Splitting your data is randomized and you will get different results each time._
+_If you don't set random_state, splitting your data is randomized and you will get different results each time._

 <choice id="1" >
 <opt text="True"  correct="true">